Peanhua/ot-harjoitustyo/documentation/architecture.md

 ## Application logic

 Application logic is currently contained in the *fishingrodofdestiny.world* and its sub-packages.
 A single instance of a *Game* holds a single game and its state.
-A game contains levels.
+A game contains levels, and a game also contains reference to the player game object for ease of access / finding it.

 A level defines (class *Level*) one section of the cave, and can be thought to be like a floor in a building, the player starts from the top floor and descends down to bottom floor (and then back up to the top floor).
 A level is made of 2d grid of adjacent tiles (class *Tile*), each tile having the exact same dimensions.
 A tile contains game objects (class *GameObject*), and game objects can contain other game objects.
 A game object is a movable object, whereas a tile is a static object.
 Certains types of tiles can have link to other tile, for example stairs down is connected to stairs up on another level.

 <div><img src="application_logic.svg" alt="Application logic" width="200" /></div>